• SOMATIC Practices

 Winter Wilding

-Over the winter period between 2023/24, eco-therapists Becca Parkinson and Ly Orrock invited us to embark on a journey of self-discovery through connection with the natural world.
-Through a unique blend of experimental movement, ritual, moments of rest, and art-making using natural materials, these workshops were designed to center Queer and Trans wellbeing.
-Participants were invited to engage with nature, embracing its fluidity and ever-evolving nature.
-This workshops took place at the nearby, Greenwich Ecology Centre, with whom QUEERCIRCLE have collaborated on a number of different projects.
+Eco-therapists Becca Parkinson and Ly Orrock lead workshops that are a unique blend of experimental movement, ritual, moments of rest, and art-making using natural materials.
+Designed to center Queer and Trans wellbeing, participants are invited to engage with nature, embracing its fluidity and ever-evolving nature.
+These workshops took place at the nearby, Greenwich Ecology Centre, with whom QUEERCIRCLE have collaborated on a number of different projects.

 • Moving Shame